What I’ve learned about the good, the bad, and the ugly Annuities

 |Deferred Annuity||Cheaper and enable timing of payments||Must sacrifice about how long you will wait for income||Mid-level|

 Any annuity is an insurance contract that offers guaranteed income, often for life, and sometimes with small capital appreciation.
-Annuity is designed to supplement your income (like Social Security, stocks/bonds/mutual funds, etc.).
+An annuity is designed to supplement your income (like Social Security, stocks/bonds/mutual funds, etc.).

 You may allocate some part of your portfolio to it but don’t invest a lot since an annuity is essentially illiquid (the same as a long-term CD).